By Wanda Duncan | Published: September 29, 2025 | Updated: June 10, 2026

 Visit Totem Bight State Park to see 14 replicas of historic totem poles, tour reconstructed Tlingit and Haida village clan houses and roam the nearby rainforest that informs the Native Alaskan culture.
 Here you can learn about the significance of the totem poles and get insights into the way people in these clans lived as individuals and as a community.

 Mounted on stilts, the historic Creek Street boardwalk hosts museums, art galleries, restaurants and shops.
 Creek Street has a spicy history as the town’s former red-light district and is now a scenic waterfront hot spot.
 If you happen upon Married Man’s Trail, see where it leads you and get a glimpse into Ketchikan’s colorful past.
-Check out the viewing platforms for wildlife spotting and take in the landscape from Stedman Bridge, which connects to downtown.
-See what Ketchikan has to offer right away, with Creek Street being just a 10-minute walk from the port.

 See flexibility and strength up close with world-class lumberjack athletes speed climbing, sawing, chopping, log rolling and throwing axes in an interactive, family-friendly show.
-This energetic show pays tribute to Alaska’s logging history while inviting you to take part in the action and being just steps from the cruise port.
+This energetic event pays tribute to Alaska’s logging history while inviting you to take part in the action and being just steps from the cruise port.
 Where else can you see ESPN lumberjack athletes competing in traditional timber sports live?
 This show is a must-see in Ketchikan.

 Step off the ship and stretch your legs in nature.
-One of the things to do in Ketchikan, Alaska from the cruise ship is wandering along the Ketchikan Salmon Walk.
+One of the best things to do in Ketchikan, Alaska from the cruise ship is wandering along the Ketchikan Salmon Walk.
 When you head downtown, explore the famous Ketchikan Creek, where you can witness part of the salmon reproduction process known as spawning.
 While different varieties of salmon spawn at different times of the year, July and August are popular months for viewing.

 You’ll also want to stop by a local eatery to taste fresh seafood and traditional delicacies like reindeer sausage, smoked salmon candy or Ketchikan Wild Bread Pudding made with local berries and rhubarb.
-Take home some of these treats to savor later or as a special gift for your friends and loved ones back home.
+Take some of these treats to savor later or as a special gift for your friends and loved ones back home.

 Can you walk around Ketchikan from the cruise port?
 Yes!
-Step off the ship at the Ketchikan, Alaska cruise port and start perusing the city from downtown Ketchikan.
+Step off the ship at the Ketchikan, Alaska, cruise port and start perusing the city from downtown Ketchikan.

 When looking for things to do in Ketchikan, you can stay close to the port and explore by foot, rent a car for sights a bit further out or, when you book excursions through Royal Caribbean Alaska cruises, transportation is often included.